adrienabbey/independent-study/mediawiki.md

 - I wanted a distributed file system for my cluster that would allow for files from a container on one node to be distributed and saved across the cluster.
 This not only ensures that I won't lose data if a node fails, but also ensures that I can launch a container on any node without concern about data integrity.
 - I need to be mindful that I intend for this to eventually run on my Raspberry Pi cluster.
 That means official ARM support and lightweight requirements, while keeping the replication.
 Originally I was leaning towards Longhorn, but that would have been a tight fit on the Raspberry Pis.
 - The solution is thus OpenEBS.
-- I used Helm to install OpenEBS across my cluster using its official chart.
+- ~~I used Helm to install OpenEBS across my cluster using its official chart.~~
+  - I rebuilt my MicroK8s cluster and installed it using the built-in MicroK8s community option.

 ## Creating the Containers